 - Join a small business peer or advisory group with regular meetings to get support from other business owners and independent operators.

-- Seek out a long-term practice manager or business advisor who can help you make objective choices that align with the long-term benefits of your practice as a business.
+- Seek out a long-term psychologist private practice manager or business advisor who can help you make objective choices that align with the long-term benefits of your practice as a business.

 - Make sure you treat yourself like your most valuable employee.
 This can be a tough one.
 In the same way that you would treat your top recruited talent with bonuses, generous vacation time and provide them with an optimal environment for personal and professional growth – be sure to give yourself the same treatment so you enjoy working in private practice for the long term.